 Drainage System Feature Defect or Problem Condition When Maintenance Is Needed Results Expected When Maintenance Is Performed Maintenance Frequency Completed Side Slopes of Pond Erosion Erosion damage over 2 inches deep where cause of damage is still present or where there is potential for continued erosion.
 Slopes stabilized using appropriate erosion control measure(s); e.g., rock reinforcement, planting of grass, compaction.
 If erosion is occurring on compacted slope, a professional engineer should be consulted to resolve source of erosion.
 Pond Berms (Dikes) Settlements Any part of berm which has settled 4 inches lower than the design elevation.
 If settlement is apparent, measure berm to determine amount of settlement.
 Settling can be an indication of more severe problems with the berm or outlet works.
 Dike is built back to the design elevation.
 If settlement is significant, a professional engineer should be consulted to determine the cause of the settlement.
 Pond Berms (Dikes) Piping Discernable water flow through pond berm.
 Ongoing erosion with potential for erosion to continue.
 No water flow through pond berm.
 Piping eliminated.
 Erosion potential eliminated.
 Recommend a geotechnical engineer be called in to inspect and evaluate condition and recommend repair of condition.
 General Hazard Trees If dead, diseased, or dying trees are identified.
 Hazard trees removed.
 (Use a certified Arborist to determine health of tree or removal requirements).
-General Tree Growth and Dense Vegetation Trees growing on pond bottom or side slopes.
-Tree growth and dense vegetation which impedes inspection, maintenance access or interferes with maintenance activity (i.e., slope mowing, silt removal, vactoring, or equipment movements).
-Trees removed from facility bottom, side slopes, and maintenance access areas.
-Species removed that are not part of recorded planting plan.
+General Tree Growth and Dense Vegetation Tree growth and dense vegetation which impedes inspection, maintenance access or interferes with maintenance activity (i.e., slope mowing, silt removal, vactoring, or equipment movements).
+Trees and vegetation do not hinder inspection or maintenance activities.
 Harvested trees should be recycled into mulch or other beneficial uses (e.g., alders for firewood).
 Pond Berms (Dikes) Tree Growth Tree growth on berms over 4 feet in height may lead to piping through the berm which could lead to failure of the berm.
 Trees on berms removed.
 If root system is small (base less than 4 inches) the root system may be left in place.
 Otherwise the roots should be removed and the berm restored.
 A professional engineer should be consulted for proper berm/spillway restoration.